project-iris/iris-go/README.md

   Iris Go binding
 ===================

 This is the official Go language binding for the Iris cloud messaging framework.
+This version `v0` of the binding is compatible with Iris `v0.1-pre` through `v0.2.0`.

 If you are unfamiliar with Iris, please read the next introductory section.
 It contains a short summary, as well as some valuable pointers on where you can discover more.

   Background
 -------------------